Clarifying the effect of mean subtraction on Dynamic Mode Decomposition: Numerical experiments

+Even if we do see this happen for a given trajectory, such an observation does not preclude the possibility of poor discernibility for other trajectories.

-Once a dynamical system is chosen, we pick an appropriate range of Companion-orders and \(\#[delays] \) in which the theorems are to be examined.
-For each choice of model-order \((\theta)\) and delay embedding dimension \((d)\), we compute ``Relative distance to DFT'' and ``KMD-Quality'' over an ensemble of trajectories and dictionaries.
+Consequently, we systematically test \cref{cor:DMD_DFT_Numerical} for an ensemble of trajectories.
+For any choice of a dynamical system \cref{eq:DS4SDMD}, we pick an appropriate range of model-orders and delay embedding dimensions where \cref{cor:DMD_DFT_Numerical} is to be examined.
+For each choice of model-order \((\theta)\) and delay embedding dimension \((d)\), we compute \(\DistanceToDFT\) over an ensemble of trajectories and dictionaries.